 Squash is an easy vegetable to grow and squash blossoms are beautiful and edible and expensive to buy.
 Most squash takes up a lot of space and will need a fairly large container, lots of light, good soil, and consistent watering and feeding.

 If you are going to grow winter squash in a container, make sure the variety you choose is not one of the giants.
 Those squash can weigh in at well over 20 pounds.Continue to 5 of 10 below.

 Lettuce and Salad Greens

-Growing lettuce and other salad greens in containers is my idea of heaven.
-It’s easy, fast and gives you huge bang for your gardening buck.
-I also love growing lettuce because it has shallow roots, so you don’t need a huge pot to grow it in, which allows for some really fun choices for containers.
-You also don't need as much sun as most vegetables need to get a great crop, and it is super easy to grow from seeds.
+Growing lettuce and other salad greens in containers is easy, fast and gives you a bang for your gardening buck.
+You also do not need as much sun as most vegetables, and it is super easy to grow from seeds.

-I love growing both sweet and hot peppers.
-Some are so glorious looking that I use them in decorative containers as well.
-Both hot and sweet peppers can be spectacularly beautiful.
-I like growing orange and purple sweet peppers in containers.
-They thrive in growboxes, but can be grown in any large container, with lots of sun, good drainage and consistent watering.
+Both hot and sweet peppers can be spectacularly beautiful, especially orange and purple sweet peppers in containers.
+They thrive in grow boxes but can be grown in any large container with lots of sun, good drainage, and consistent watering.

 Eggplant is one of those great vegetables that also works as an ornamental.
 Some small varieties are very pretty and easy to grow.
 The flowers are gorgeous as is the foliage.

-My personal favorite eggplants to grow are ‘fairytale,’ and 'Hansel' which are both compact plants with beautiful and tasty fruit (and yes, eggplant is technically a fruit).
-You can pick them as babies or wait until they get a little larger.
-They are both thin-skinned so no need to peel before you cook them.
+Some strong eggplant variants to grow are fairytale and Hansel, which are both compact plants with beautiful and tasty fruit (eggplant is botanically considered a fruit).
+You can pick them really young or wait until they get a little larger.
+These varieties are both thin-skinned, so there is no need to peel them before you cook them.